About Taughannock Falls

 As a matter of fact, the cover of our coffee table book about Waterfalls and Gorges of the Finger Lakes was taken from here.

-Taughannock Falls resides in Taughannock Falls State Park.
+Taughannock Falls resides in Taughannock Falls State Park near Ithaca in Tompkins County, New York.
 It is administered by the New York State Office of Parks, Recreation, and Historic Preservation.
 For information or inquiries about the area as well as current conditions, visit their website.

 We got to the car park for the Gorge Trail by taking route 89 north of Ithaca for about 8 miles as it follows alongside the western bank of Cayuga Lake.
 The parking area (fee required) is on the left.